Endrickmusic/cloth_01/README.md

-# React Three Fiber + Vite
+# Cloth with React Three Fiber + Vite

-Easy Template for React Three Fiber
+Trying a cloth-like Object with React Three Fiber